 3. Organizations Will Be Able To Use the Framework for Transfers the SCCs Cannot Be Used for

 There’s a type of personal data transfer for which the EU 2021 SCCs cannot be used.
-The European Commission explicitly stated that these SCCs cannot be used for data processing activities when the data importer is not already subject to the GDPR for that processing activity1.
+The European Commission explicitly stated that these SCCs cannot be used for data processing activities when the data importer is already subject to the GDPR for that processing activity1.
 However, it will be possible to use the DPF for these transfers.
 U.S. organizations receiving personal data for processing activities already governed by the GDPR will be able to rely on the DPF for their EU-U.S. transfers.

 Participating in the DPF has many practical benefits for organizations, including that they will no longer be required to perform transfer impact assessments, use the EU 2021 SCCs, or implement supplementary measures for new transfers of personal data.
 By relying on the adequacy of the DPF, organizations will be able to bypass these additional compliance steps.

 When organizations rely on an adequacy decision to conduct data exports from the EEA their only obligation under Chapter V of the GDPR is monitoring that the adequacy decision remains valid.
 The EDPB guidance2 provides that they do not need to implement supplementary measures, conduct transfer impact assessments or enter into other types of data transfer mechanisms like the EU 2021 SCCs.
 This means that DPF-certified organizations will save time and resources by avoiding these additional compliance requirements.

 4. There Are Reasons to Believe that the DPF Will Withstand Legal Challenge (At Least for a Few Years)